 Where to Stay in Centro, Medellín

-The historic Centro offers an intense cultural immersion with its iconic museums and colonial heritage, despite nocturnal security challenges.
+The historic Centro offers an intense cultural immersion with its iconic museums and colonial heritage, despite nighttime security challenges.

 Safety score: 5/10budgetculturebackpackers